Intrenion/Milcraft/doctrine/fighting-talk.md

 Policy fails when leaders misunderstand the kind of war they are directing.

 **Action**
-Test political aims against the actual nature and current character of the conflict.
+Test political aims against the conflict's actual nature and current character.

 **Outcome**
 Policy will demand results that military action can realistically support.